abdullasharapov/simpletv-wine/README.md

 # Building

- * Clone this repo ( `git clone https://github.com/abdullasharapov/simpletv-wine.git` ), cd into dir simpletv-wine
+ * Clone this repo ( `git clone https://github.com/abdullasharapov/simpletv-wine.git` ) into /opt dir, then cd /opt/simpletv-wine.
  * Change if need ip address of simpletv-wine instances in script `start_stv.sh` (host ip address, where  container will be run).
 By default, container will start one instance of simpletv server.
    You can add or remove instances as you wish in `start_stv.sh` script.
 Each next instance should start with a delay of about 30 seconds after the start of the previous.
 Delay is set by the argument `sleep'.
    The last command for start instance must end without the '&' character